augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_force_gaussbeam_PS_sphere.md

 Thus, to convert the forces in unit of Newton, the calculated forces must be multiplied by ``\epsilon_0\epsilon_h 4 \pi /k^2 |E_0|^2 = \dfrac{16 P}{c (kwb_0)^2}``.

-For the gaussian beams implemented in the librarry (gaussian, hermite and legendre beams), there is a function in the "Force" module called "force_factor_gaussianbeams" that calculates this proportionality factor.
+For the gaussian beams implemented in the library (gaussian, hermite and legendre beams), there is a function in the Force module called `Forces.force_factor_gaussianbeams` that calculates this proportionality factor.
 Thus, just write:

 ```julia
 # converse forces in Newtons